 Arguably the single most influential factor in determining the quality of life in a given country is its economic health.
-The World Bank, a global organization dedicated to ending extreme poverty all over the world, divides countries into four categories based upon their Gross National Income (GNI) per capita.
-For the 2022 financial year, the category boundaries (in US$) are up to $1,045 GNI for low-income economies, $1,046 to $4,095 for lower-middle-income economies, $4,096 to $12,695 for upper-middle-income economies (the middle-income economies are occasionally grouped into a single category), and $12,696 or more for high-income economies.
+The World Bank, a global organization dedicated to ending extreme poverty all over the world, divides countries into four categories, known as World Bank Country and Lending Groups, based upon their Gross National Income (GNI) per capita.
+For the 2023 financial year, the WBC Lending Group boundaries are as follows:

-For the 2022 financial year, the World Bank placed 80 countries in the high-income category.
-Many of these countries, such as the United States, have consistently ranked in this category since the 1980s.
-Other nations, like Saudi Arabia, started out as high-income, dropped down into a lower category, then regained their high-income status.
-Some former high-income countries, such as Russia and Venezuela, slipped to a lower bracket and have yet to regain the high-income classification.
+For the 2023 financial year, the World Bank placed 81 countries in the high-income category.
+Many countries, such as the United States, have consistently ranked as high income since the 1980s, but others have moved in or out.
+For instance, the 2023 group sees the addition of Panama and Romania, but the loss of Palau, which was reclassified as an upper-middle-income country.
+Some former high-income countries, such as Russia and Venezuela, slipped to a lower bracket in past years and have yet to regain the high-income classification.

 |Antigua and Barbuda||Greece||Poland|